 Tracking down the data

 The easiest way to get this missing data is to call the employer, bank or investment company and ask for your income information over the phone.
 Most companies also allow you to check your accounts and tax documents online.
 And in some cases, the amounts that would be on a 1099 are readily available from documents you already have.

 For example, your bank may put a summary of the interest paid during the year on your account’s December or January statement.
 Many financial companies make the interest figure available through customer service phone lines or websites.
 And most investment firms include the year’s Form 1099 cumulative amounts as part of quarterly dividend statements.

-If your missing 1099 does finally show up, don't discard it because you got the information elsewhere and already filed your return.
-Check the form to ensure the amount it contains is the same as you reported.
+If your missing 1099 does finally show up, don’t discard it because you got the information elsewhere and already filed your return.
+Check the form to ensure the amount it contains is the same as what you reported.
 If there is any discrepancy, call the issuer to reconcile the differences.

 When the late-arriving data are correct and what you filed is not, you’ll need to file an amended return Form 1040X.
 If you don’t, expect a call from the IRS because the agency will use the final 1099 as its basis for reviewing your return for accuracy.

 Below is a table of various 1099 forms.
 Don't be concerned if the interest statements from separate financial institutions don't look alike.
 The IRS doesn't care what format the issuer uses.
 It just wants the income and tax information.

 |1099-B||Proceeds from broker and barter exchange transactions.|